What is the People and Research Together programme?

 - work with researchers to design research projects

-- share their perspective as someone living with bowel cancer or bowel disease
+- participate in focus groups, interviews or surveys to share their perspective as someone living with bowel cancer or bowel disease